Agriculture

 It is the final stage of the cotton manufacturing procedure, which involves the production of garments and textile products.
 At this point, the cotton fabric is cut into specific patterns and carefully stitched together to form a wide variety of garments such as jeans, shirts, dresses, etc.

-Understanding Cotton: Types, Cultivation & Processing in India पर अक्सर पूछे जाने वाले प्रश्न
+Different Types of Cotton: The Cultivation & Processing Method पर अक्सर पूछे जाने वाले प्रश्न

 1. Which type of soil is best for growing cotton?